"Grief is the price we pay for love". ~ Queen Elizabeth

 Distancing yourself from love can take different shapes, but some common experiences are:

 1. Distancing yourself from the people who are already in your life that you love and care about.

 2. You refuse to open myself up to new people, for fear you will ultimately just end up being hurt.

 3. You detach from the world around you in general, becoming emotionally numb to avoid setting yourself up to care about something and lose it.

 It is human nature to avoid pain, so no judgment if this is something that has been part of your grief.
-It doesn’t impact everyone, but it certainly impacts some.
+It doesn't impact everyone, but it certainly impacts some.
 If you realize love can, down the road, be a source of not just a little pain, but A LOT of pain, it is no surprise you may develop an instinct to avoid love.
 Just reading those words – “avoid love” – is hopefully an indication of why these emotional walls can be problematic.
-Yes, they emotionally protect us from grief.
-But this also prevents from connection, intimacy, hope, joy, and so many other things that make the world a place we want to live.
+Yes, they emotionally protect you from grief.
+But they also keep you from having connections, intimacy, hope, joy, and so many other things that make life meaningful.
 So what’s a griever to do?

 Tactic One: Remember, it doesn't have to be all or nothing.

 You can take it slow.
 For example, after losing a baby (or sometimes multiple babies) to miscarriage or stillbirth, it isn't uncommon to build a wall and say "I am never trying again" from a place of self-protection.
 If you have decided to look at walls you may have built, it doesn't mean overnight saying, okay, I am going to try to get pregnant again.
 It may mean saying, I am going to open myself to the idea or possibility.
 I am not going to say "I will try", I am not going to say "I will not try".
 Instead, I will not rule anything out, I will do some self-reflection and slowly ease into decisions on how to move forward to make sure they are not part of a problematic emotional wall.